 Since state landlord-tenant laws vary, the following reasons may legally permit a tenant to terminate their tenancy early in other states but are not applicable in Iowa:

 - Illegal contract.
 In some scenarios, a lease agreement may be deemed illegal and as a result, is generally not enforceable.

 - Senior citizen or health issue.
 Some states offer age or health-related lease-breaking arrangements that permit early lease termination.

 Breaking a lease for any of the above reasons or in any conditions not previously outlined can have tangible consequences for tenants.

-Iowa state law requires landlords to take reasonable steps to rerent their unit when a tenant breaks their lease.
+Iowa state law does require landlords to take reasonable steps to rerent their unit when a tenant breaks their lease.
 This is referred to as the landlord’s duty to “mitigate damages”.
 This means that if you leave your lease early and your landlord rerents the unit before your lease ends, then the rent received from the new tenant will apply to your debt.